MDStebel/Photo2Palette/README.md

 Written by Michael Stebel

-© 2025 Mandelbrot Metal - All Rights Reserved.
+© 2025-2026 Mandelbrot Metal.
+All Rights Reserved.